 Among the people using the skin cream, 34% got better; and among people not using it, only 20% got better.
 So in fact the skin cream helps, but you can’t come to that (correct) conclusion without thinking about it and then dividing some numbers.

-A random selection of one-fourth of the people tested were given the test above.
-Another random one-fourth were given the same problem but the following opposite data:
+Researchers gave a random selection of one-fourth of the subjects the test above.
+They gave another random one-fourth the same problem but the following opposite data:

 The column headings have been reversed!
-So naturally the correct answer is also reversed.
+So naturally the correct answer is exactly opposite.

 You may be happy to learn that the people with a high Numeracy score tended to get the right answer whether they were given test A or test B. And the people with low Numeracy tended to get the wrong answer.